shorebirdtech/docs/docs/troubleshooting.md

 This can be caused by a number of things.
 The most common causes are:

-1. A dependency/plugin you are using has changed its native code. _You should use caution when publishing patches that include changes to native code from plugins, as your app may not function._
+1. A dependency/plugin you are using has changed its native code. **You should use caution when publishing patches that include changes to native code from plugins.
+In the worst case, these changes my cause your patched app to crash.**
 2. A dependency/plugin produces a different output on every build.
 This can happen if the dependency it includes a timestamp indicating when it was built, for example.
 This kind of change is safe to publish, but you should